Exiv2/exiv2/trunk/msvc64/ReadMe.txt

 Updated: 2010-12-24
 This is work in progress.
-However it is sufficiently robust to be in current use by a commercial licensee of exiv2.
+However this is sufficiently robust to be in current use by a commercial licensee of exiv2.

 1)   Working
      Build 32bit and 64bit builds of exiv2.exe (and libraries exiv2lib,expat,zlib,xmpsdk).
      Builds with VS2005, 2008 and 2010.
      Supports zlib-1.2.5 or zlib-1.2.3
+     Notes added about building with VS2010 Express

 2)   TODO (in priority order)
      a) Provide a "runner.bat" build verification test script
      b) Build sample/test applications (exifprint etc)
      c) Use .vsprop files to hold "common" project settings
+     d) python script to "doctor" the project files for DevStudio Express

      Assistance appreciated if you wish to become involved.